Grzafnan/Grzafnan/README.md

   <h1 align="center">Hi 👋, I am Shakil</h1>
   <br>

 ### About Me:

 <p style="color:black;font-size:14px;text-align: justify;">
-I am a skilled <a href="https://www.mongodb.com/mern-stack"> MERN Stack </a> Developer proficient in various web development technologies such as HTML, CSS, JavaScript, ES6, TypeScript, React JS, Redux, Next JS, Node.Js, Express.Js, MongoDB, Passport.js, Authentication, OAuth, Firebase, Styled components, Bootstrap, Tailwind, JSON, REST APIs, and more.
+As an expert in <a href="https://www.mongodb.com/mern-stack"> MERN Stack </a> developer, I possess proficiency in various web development technologies such as HTML, CSS, JavaScript, ES6, TypeScript, React JS, Redux, Next JS, Node.Js, Express.Js, MongoDB, Passport.js, Authentication, OAuth, Firebase, Styled components, Bootstrap, Tailwind, JSON, and REST APIs.

-My passion for creating websites with exceptional design and functionality is exceptional, and I continuously strive to learn new things to keep up with the ever-changing landscape of web development technology.
+My passion for creating exceptional website designs with superior functionality is unparalleled.
+I am constantly seeking new knowledge to keep up with the ever-evolving landscape of web development technology.

-Overall, I am confident that my extensive experience and expertise in web development make me a valuable asset to any team or project that demands high-quality website design and functionality.
+Overall, I am confident that my extensive experience and expertise in web development make me a valuable asset to any team or project that requires high-quality website design and functionality.
 </p>
 <br>